 It’s simple: You put on a metronome at a slow speed and then practice “covering the click.”

-5. Create A Memory Palace
+6. Create A Memory Palace

 Why is creating a Memory Palace such a powerful exercise?

-Because you’re accessing cues that are usually blueprinted on your mind outside of your awareness.
+Because you’re accessing visual memory cues that are usually blueprinted in your mind outside of your awareness.

 Second, creating a Memory Palace is creating a tool that you can use for life.
 Once you have one and you’ve mastered using it, you can create dozens more.

 And if you can do that, you can do great things with your memory, like how Matteo Ricci learned Chinese in record time.
 You can also easily remember names at events and accomplish any memory-associated goal.

 If you’d like to learn how to create a Memory Palace following the good rules of the Magnetic Memory Method, my FREE Memory Improvement Kit will take you through the entire process.
 It includes videos, worksheets and more to get you up to speed on this important talent.

 7. Learn a Foreign Language

 You’ve probably heard that bilingualism is good for the brain, right?